piperrosearmstrong/piperrosearmstrong/README.md

 **The Belgian Monk** Aug '22 to present
 Front of House Staff

-- Recieving and confirming reservations
+- Receiving and confirming reservations
 - Directing early arrivals to the bar
 - Ushering diners to their tables and providing them with menus
 - Accepting and informing the relevant staff about food and beverage requests